 What VCR catches that you might miss

-Your test passes, but it's testing that the code does what it does, not what it should do.
-Copilot generated both the code and the test, so the test is just a mirror of the implementation.
-VCR flags this pattern explicitly: "This test verifies implementation, not specification."
+Circular tests pass but prove nothing.
+Copilot generated both the code and the test, so the test is a mirror of the implementation.
+VCR flags this explicitly: "This test verifies implementation, not specification."
+It also checks for missing coverage on new entry points and tests that assert on internal state rather than observable behavior.

-Three wrapper classes for one function?
-AI code generators love building abstractions nobody asked for.
-VCR spots unnecessary complexity and tells you: "This could be a single function call."
+When on, it flags patterns like three wrapper classes for one function and tells you: "This could be a single function call."

 💡 It's not a linter